Information About 2019 Novel Coronavirus (2019-nCoV)

 Bucknell is continuously tracking the status of the coronavirus (COVID-19) and working to mitigate potential risks it poses.
 The safety of students — both current and future — as well as our faculty and staff is our top priority.

-For more information, as well as instructions on what to do if you feel ill and may have been exposed to novel coronavirus, please visit our FAQ page.
+For more information, as well as instructions on what to do if you feel ill and may have been exposed to novel coronavirus, please visit the Student Health & Safety section of Bucknell's Reopening site.

 Welcome, New Students!